garyphone/com_nets/emulating/ssh-guide/README.md

   4. Choose a Keypair Name

   5. You will now be asked to save a .pem file.
 Save the file on a convenient location.
-You won’t be able to download it again.
+You won’t be able to download it again

   6. Open a terminal